neilscudder/paradigm/README.md

 Establish and maintain remote access from a server to local services on distributed client machines.
 Paradigm is a portable shell script that creates remote port forwarding tunnels over ssh, using ports allocated by a helper script on the server.
 Requires only a POSIX-compatible shell and openssh.
 This framework provides a reliable way for a fleet of headless firewalled devices to remain accesible despite changing networks or geographic location.

 The primary use case for this framework is to forward the listening port of the music player daemon (http://musicpd.org) to a server where a client may control playback.
 This eliminates the otherwise essential configuration of the local network to provide client-server connectivity.
-The end result is a music player that can be controlled from a phone, despite either changing networks.

-Run paradigm every minute with system cron.
-The "checker" script should go in the server user's home directory.
+The result is a music player on a LAN that can be controlled from a phone, even if the phone switches from Wifi to mobile data.

 <h3>Usage:</h3>
 &nbsp;&nbsp;paradigm [CONFIGDIR]<br>